 South Pittsburg

 South Pittsburg's incorporation in November 1887 was the formal act of a planned industrial city that had been taking shape since the mid-1870s.
-British investors in the Southern States Coal, Iron and Land Company had financed blast furnaces and rail connections along the Tennessee River; Nashville banker William Duncan purchased the townsite and organized the South Pittsburg City Company; and F. P. Clute platted the grid of streets that still defines the downtown.
-When the charter was granted, John G. Kelly was elected the city's first mayor.
-Work commenced immediately to secure electricity, telephones, and improved water service.
+British investors in the Southern States Coal, Iron and Land Company, a syndicate organized in 1873 around Welsh metallurgist Thomas Whitwell, had financed blast furnaces and rail connections along the Tennessee River; Nashville banker William M. Duncan purchased the townsite in 1886 and organized the South Pittsburg City Company; and F. P. Clute platted the grid of streets that still defines the downtown.
+When the charter was granted, John G. Kelly was elected the city's first mayor (per the South Pittsburg Historic Preservation Society's history of South Pittsburg).

 Kelly's own career illustrates how intertwined town and county governance were in the early industrial era.
-After serving as South Pittsburg's first mayor, Kelly was elected county judge in 1894, serving an eight-year term.
+After serving as South Pittsburg's first mayor, Kelly was elected county judge in 1894.
 The Kelly family's prominence in both municipal and county affairs was a pattern repeated across the small towns: a handful of families, many of them connected to the foundries, the railroad, or the courthouse, rotated through civic roles.

-Though incorporated in 1887, South Pittsburg's current governing structure is defined by a Private Act charter first codified in 1901 (Private Acts 1901, Ch.
-360, as amended by Private Acts of 1915, 1917, 1929, and 1967).
-A private act charter means the city's structure is set by a specific act of the Tennessee General Assembly rather than by the state's general municipal code; amendments require the city's legislative delegation to introduce a bill in the General Assembly, followed by local ratification.
-The city is governed by a mayor and board of aldermen.
+Though incorporated in 1887, South Pittsburg's current governing structure is a Private Act charter rooted in Private Acts 1901, Chapter 360, and reshaped by a series of subsequent General Assembly acts through Private Acts 1992, Chapter 213 (per the MTAS South Pittsburg profile).
+A private act charter means the city's structure is set by specific acts of the Tennessee General Assembly rather than by the state's general municipal code; amendments require the city's legislative delegation to introduce a bill in the General Assembly, followed by local ratification.
+The city is governed by a mayor and board of aldermen, meeting on the second Tuesday of each month at 6:00 p.m.

 South Pittsburg annexed the former company town of Richard City in 1985, absorbing its residential area while the Richard City Special School District continued to operate independently.
 The city today is home to Lodge Cast Iron, the National Cornbread Festival, and the active preservation work of the South Pittsburg Historic Preservation Society.